 Question 1: Why Records Management?
 Ten Business Reasons

-Every business or program must address well-defined objectives which will add value, either directly to the bottom line or toward the achievement of the organization's goals and objectives.
-Records management (RM) objectives usually fall into one of three categories:
+Every business or program must address well-defined objectives that will add value, either directly to the bottom line or toward the achievement of the organization's goals and objectives.
+Records management objectives usually fall into one of three categories:

 Records management programs must manage organizational information so that it is timely, accurate, complete, cost-effective, accessible and useable.
 Better information, at the right time, makes better business.